aliyun/mysql-backup-helper/README.en.md

 - **MySQL connection failed**: Check DB host, port, username, password.
 - **Log accumulation**: The program auto-cleans the log directory, keeping only the latest 10 log files.
 - **Log location**: On operation completion or failure, displays the full path to the log file in the console for troubleshooting.
+- **Transfer interruption**: If the connection is interrupted during transfer, the system will automatically detect and log the error, then abort the process.
+Please check the log file for detailed error information.

 ---